Euro zone victims betray sneaking regard for Thatcher

 Thatcher's legacy, of course, is not unblemished.

-Garcia, for instance, argued that the current generation is paying for the fallout of the extensive financial deregulation that Thatcher championed, epitomized by London's "Big Bang" financial reforms of 1985.
+Garcia, for instance, argued that the current generation is paying for the fallout of the extensive financial deregulation that Thatcher championed, epitomised by London's "Big Bang" financial reforms of 1985.

 Former European Commission President Romano Prodi agreed, saying Thatcher's policies "created the conditions for the explosion of the most dramatic financial (and now economic) crisis of the postwar period".